barnebys/analytics/docs/webhook/readme.md

 See [example.http](example.http) for details on the request

-Response will be a JSON 200 on success containing `{status: "ok"}` and a JSON 400 on failure containing `{status: "failed", "error": "an error message}`
+Response will be a JSON 200 on success containing `{status: "ok", affected: [{status, error, programId, ref, source}] }` and a JSON 400 on failure containing `{status: "failed", "error": "an error message}`